crjeder/hx711_spi/README.md

 ```

 ## Roadmap
-1.0 Will implement the ```embedded_hal::adc::OneShot``` once it is finalized.
+I wanted to use ```embedded_hal::adc::OneShot``` once it is finalized (was planed for embedded_hal 1.0).
-Update:
 OneShot is not part of the released embedded_hal 1.0.0 and probably is gone forever.
+But now as it's out I'll port my code to it.
+The main challenge is async...

 ## Feedback
 All kind of feedback is welcome.
 If you have questions or problems, please post them on the issue tracker